 Demonstrate facility in collaborating with a partners in group work

 Articulate how they have improved in their ability to conduct research, write abstracts, format a bibliography, and design a research poster

 Primarily interactive lectures and group discussions.
 A few field trips.

 No prerequisites, though an interest in natural science will help.

 Class assignments and grading

 Weekly online quizzes and/or discussions.
-There will be 7 homework assignments, a midterm exam, and an environmental education project where you will work in a group to develop and deliver a lesson plan at a summer camp.
+There will be periodic homework assignments, a midterm exam, and a term-long research project resulting in a research poster presentation.